Zeta-DGC/Zeta-LLM-Tool/README.md

 Thank you for reading this.

-Actually, Hinode-AI is a personal project.
+Actually, Zeta-Tool is a personal project.
 There are still parts that haven't been developed yet.

 If possible, please help in one of the following ways:
 1. Simple: Please give it a star.
 2. For programmers/engineers: Help with code fixes or testing.
-3. For those who can support Hinode-AI's future: Publish the trained models on HuggingFace.
-However, please include information about the Hinode-AI project.
+3. For those who can support Zeta-Tool's future: Publish the trained models on HuggingFace.
+However, please include information about the Zeta-Tool project.
 For more details, see [Help with Trained Model](Help/Training.md).